 Get a name brand computerized radio system that uses 2.4 GHz spread spectrum modulation.
 Why name brand when you can get cheap no-name/copied and the like for about half the price?
-Well, over and above superior warranties and customer support in almost all cases; the primary meat & potato reasons boil down to 100% system compatibility, long term growth and enjoyment, and resale value.
+Well, over and above superior warranties and customer support in almost all cases; the primary meat & potato reasons boil down to 100% system compatibility, long term growth and enjoyment, resale value, and build quality.

 Yes, if you are really not that serious about the hobby yet, an inexpensive knockoff radio or whatever you want call it will work fine for the little bit of time you will end up using it - no question.
 What happens however when you get a larger bird, or want to get a specific flybarless system, or want to sell the radio or aircraft down the road if it uses an obscure radio system?
 These are all things to think about & consider in your decision.
 Getting a decent name brand system to start with should be seen as a time & money saving investment toward your success in the hobby.

 You will have a powerful tool that provides features and freedoms that you will appreciate every time you fly – beginner to pro – your radio will become your best flying partner.

 Spektrum RC Radios for example are very popular in the helicopter side of RC these days since so many flybarless systems are Spektrum Satillite RX compatible.
 Over and above that, so many RC heli pilots fly with Spektrum gear making resale of equipment somewhat easier/more desirable.

 Here are links to reviews I've done on what I consider four solid Spektrum choices to start with depending on your budget, starting with the entry level DX6i & DX6 up to the intermediate sport DX8.